yogthos/yogthos.net/resources/templates/md/posts/2019-01-19-LuminusOnDokku.md

 ### Deploy the application to Dokku

 We're now ready to deploy the app.
-Let's create a Git repo and add the app contents to it:
+First, we'll need to create a Git repo and add the app contents to it.

 1. `git init`
 2. `git add .gitignore Procfile project.clj README.md src/* env/* test/* resources/*`
 3. `git commit -a -m "initial commit"`

+Next, we'll add the remote for the Dokku repository on the server and push the project to the remote.
+Dokku will automatically build the project once it's pushed, and deploy the application when the build is successful.

 1. `git remote add dokku dokku@<server name>:myapp`
 2. `git push dokku master`